If you’re human, then you’re most definitely familiar with the feelings of fear and doubt that come with:

 Feeling the satisfaction from even small forward movements can inspire you to keep going.

 - Treat yourself with self-compassion and kindness.
 Beating yourself up and putting yourself down will rarely keep you motivated or inspired to take action.
 So stop doing it!
-What if your child or a best friend was the one struggling with taking action in the face of fear?
+What if your child or a best friend was struggling with taking action in the face of fear and doubt?
 Would you consider yelling at them or shaming them an effective or loving approach?
 My guess is probably not.

-When fear arises and holds you back, recognize it, take steps to address it and then give yourself a break and move forward.
+When fear and doubt arise and hold you back, recognize it, take steps to address it, give yourself a break, and move forward.

 Do something that feels like love every chance you get.